-Focusing on clarity and simplicity is key in knowing how to create a good user manual.
-Being as specific as possible and not making assumptions about what your end-users know and don’t know is crucial.
-Always use the same words when describing something and keep the number of the words and jargon to a minimum.
+Focusing on clarity and simplicity is key in creating a good work instruction.
+Be as specific as possible and don’t make assumptions about what your end-users know and don’t know.
+Always use the same words when describing something, and keep the number of words and jargon to a minimum.
 Sentences should be easy to understand and to-the-point.
 Visuals should have the correct level of detail and include movement and a model if possible.

 3. Step-by-step approach

-A simplified step-by-step approach helps with clarity and allows the end-user to swipe through the user manual at their own phase.
-Step-by-step user manuals increase the likelihood of people actually reading (and understanding) what to do and how to do it.
-Nobody will read a confusing 784-page user manual with only text.
-A clear step-by-step user manual is way more effective and helps the user to actually achieve a task.
+A simplified step-by-step approach helps with clarity and allows the end-user to swipe through the work instruction at their own pace.
+Step-by-step work instructions increase the likelihood of people actually reading (and understanding) what to do and how to do it.
+Nobody will read a confusing 784-page work instruction with only text.
+A clear step-by-step instruction is far more effective and helps the user actually achieve a task.

 4. Focus on the task

-A typical issue with traditional user manuals is that they’re focusing on the product and not the problem that needs solving.
-With the so-called Outside-In Instructional Design, we shift the focus from the product description to a more action-oriented process from the end user’s point-of-view on how to actually perform a task.
-How to create a good user manual actually starts from taking the seat of the end-user.
+A typical issue with traditional work instructions is that they focus on the product and not the problem that needs solving.
+With our philosophy of Outside-In Instructional Design, we shift the focus from the product description to the more action-oriented process of how to actually perform a task, told from the end-user’s perspective.
+Creating a good work instruction begins with understanding the needs of the end-user.

 5. Accessibility is key

-Consider publishing your user manual in a digital format instead of printing on paper.
-Sharing your user manual with your end users in a digital format through QR codes, direct links or embedding on your website or app allows them to access your instructions on any device whenever they actually need them.
-A PDF version of your paper user manual could be a solution, however, this is static and difficult to maintain and impossible track.
-Also, it often lacks a clear step-by-step approach.
+Consider publishing your work instruction in a digital format instead of printing on paper.
+Sharing your work instruction with your end-users in a digital format through QR codes, direct links, and embedding on your website or app allows them to access your instructions on any device whenever they need them.

-Now you know how to create a user manual based on some of our best practices.
+Now you know how to create a work instruction based on some of our best practices.
 You can always contact us and we’ll tell you more about what the SwipeGuide instruction software can offer your company.